 We continue to have La Isla in our thoughts and prayers.
 PRIDA encourages you to help in any way you can.

-Welcome to our monthly newsletter.
-We hope this finds you in good health next to those you love.
-We ask that you share this newsletter with your friends in each media platform you have to help us grow and highlight our writers.
+We ask that you help our book club grow by sharing this newsletter with your friends in each media platform you have to help us grow and highlight our writers.